-- (e) If an employee's Employer does not think it to be reasonably practicable to modify the duties of the position or transfer the employee to a safe job; - (i) the employee is entitled to be absent from the workplace on full pay for the period during which she is unable to continue in her present position. - (ii) An entitlement to be absent from the workplace on full pay as at subclause 46.7(e)(i) applies to an eligible casual employee. - (iii) An employee who is absent from work pursuant to this subclause will be paid the amount she would reasonably have expected to be paid if she had worked during that period. - (f) An entitlement to be absent from the workplace on full pay is in addition to any leave entitlement the employee has. - (g) An entitlement to be absent from the workplace on full pay ends at the earliest of whichever of the following times is applicable: - (i) the end of the period stated in the medical certificate; - (ii) if the employee's pregnancy results in the birth of a living child the end of the day before the date of birth; or
+- (e) If an Employee's Employer does not think it to be reasonably practicable to modify the duties of the position or transfer the Employee to a safe job; - (i) the Employee is entitled to be absent from the workplace on full pay for the period during which she is unable to continue in her present position. - (ii) An entitlement to be absent from the workplace on full pay as at subclause 47.8(e)(i) applies to an eligible casual Employee. - (iii) An Employee who is absent from work pursuant to this subclause will be paid the amount she would reasonably have expected to be paid if she had worked during that period. - (f) An entitlement to be absent from the workplace on full pay is in addition to any leave entitlement the Employee has. - (g) An entitlement to be absent from the workplace on full pay ends at the earliest of whichever of the following times is applicable: - (i) the end of the period stated in the medical certificate; - (ii) if the Employee's pregnancy results in the birth of a living child, the end of the day before the date of birth; or - (iii) if the Employee's pregnancy ends otherwise than with the birth of a living child, the end of the day before the end of the pregnancy.

-- (iii) if the employee's pregnancy ends otherwise than with the birth of a living child the end of the day before the end of the pregnancy. - 46.8 Interaction with Other Leave Entitlements - (a) An employee proceeding on unpaid Maternity Leave may elect to substitute any part of that leave with accrued annual and/or accrued long service leave. - (b) Where annual and/or long service leave is substituted that leave will form part of the 52 weeks' Maternity Leave entitlement. - (c) An employee proceeding on unpaid Maternity Leave may elect to substitute all or part of that leave with time off in lieu of overtime and/or accrued days off to which the employee is entitled subject to the provisions Clause 19 -Accrued Days Off and Clause 22 - Overtime. - (d) Personal leave is not payable on a period of paid or unpaid Maternity Leave. - 46.9 Extended Unpaid Maternity Leave - (a) An employee is entitled to apply for leave without pay following Maternity Leave ("extended unpaid Maternity Leave") to extend their leave by up to two years. - (b) Approval for an extension to unpaid Maternity Leave will be subject to all other available leave entitlements being exhausted. - (c) Where both parents work for the WA Public Sector the total combined period of extended unpaid Maternity, Adoption and extended Other Parent Leave will not exceed two years. - (d) The Employer is to agree to a request for extended unpaid Maternity Leave unless: - (i) the Employer is not satisfied that the request is genuinely based on the employee's parental responsibilities; or - (ii) agreeing to the request would have an adverse impact on the conduct of operations or business of the Employer and those grounds would satisfy a reasonable person. - (e) The Employer is to give the employee written notice of the Employer's decision on a request for extended unpaid Maternity Leave under subclause 46.9(a).
-If the request is refused, the notice is to set out the reasons for the refusal. - (f) An employee who believes their request for extended unpaid Maternity Leave under subclause 46.9 has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances. - 46.10 Communication during Maternity Leave
+47.9 Interaction with Other Leave Entitlements

+- (a) An Employee proceeding on unpaid Maternity Leave may elect to substitute any part of that leave with accrued annual and/or accrued Long Service Leave. - (b) Where annual and/or Long Service Leave is substituted that leave will form part of the 52 weeks' Maternity Leave entitlement. - (c) An Employee proceeding on unpaid Maternity Leave may elect to substitute all or part of that leave with time off in lieu of overtime and/or accrued days off to which the Employee is entitled subject to the provisions Clause 18 Hours of Work and Clause 22 Overtime. - (d) Personal leave is not payable on a period of paid or unpaid Maternity Leave.

+47.10 Extended Unpaid Maternity Leave

+- (a) An Employee is entitled to apply for leave without pay following Maternity Leave ("extended unpaid Maternity Leave") to extend their leave by up to 2 years. - (b) Approval for an extension to unpaid Maternity Leave will be subject to all other available leave entitlements being exhausted. - (c) Where both parents work for the WA Public Sector the total combined period of extended unpaid Maternity, Adoption and extended Other Parent Leave will not exceed two years. - (d) The Employer is to agree to a request for extended unpaid Maternity Leave unless: - (i) the Employer is not satisfied that the request is genuinely based on the Employee's parental responsibilities; or - (ii) agreeing to the request would have an adverse impact on the conduct of operations or business of the Employer and those grounds would satisfy a reasonable person. - (e) The Employer is to give the Employee written notice of the Employer's decision on a request for extended unpaid Maternity Leave under subclause 47.10(a).
+If the request is refused, the notice is to set out the reasons for the refusal. - (f) An Employee who believes their request for extended unpaid Maternity Leave under subclause 47.10 has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus will be on the Employer to demonstrate that the refusal was justified in the circumstances.